-The Fellowship for Indigenous Leadership provides support and assistance to selected Fellows to enable them to concentrate their efforts on personal and professional development as well as allow them to undertake plans to improve the social and economic wellbeing of Indigenous Victorians and pursue their vision for a better future for Indigenous communities.
+The Fellowship for Indigenous Leadership provides support and assistance to selected Fellows to enable them to concentrate their efforts on personal and professional development as well as allow them to undertake plans to improve the social and economic wellbeing of Aboriginal and Torres Strait Islander Victorians and pursue their vision for a better future for First Nations communities.

 What is a Fellow?

 A Fellow is already well on their journey.
 They will be an exceptional person who has already achieved a great deal in both the First Nations community and the broader community, and they are ready to take the next step to further their vision for their community across a number of areas.

 Working with both the First Nations and mainstream sectors in Victoria and broader Australia, a Fellow will work to broaden and strengthen links between sectors and work on a range of initiatives that will benefit the wellbeing of their community as a whole.
 They will be exposed to government, the private sector, NGOs and philanthropic networks, and be able to exchange and develop new ideas, identify and work through challenges and introduce a range of initiatives addressing the social, economic and emotional needs of First Nations communities in Victoria.

 Demonstrating practical action and sustainable results, along with the sharing of skills and experience with others will be the most important legacy of each Fellowship recipient.

-Applicants must be Indigenous, currently living in Victoria and have a plan that is designed for the Indigenous community of Victoria.
+Applicants must be Aboriginal and Torres Strait Islander, currently living in Victoria and have a plan that is designed for the First Nations community of Victoria.

 What does a Fellowship provide?